corywheeler/strangeloop2016/README.md

 * Graph 95th percentile... shows you the 5% with the highest values
 * Graph the 99th percentile...
 1% is the amount that you probalby want to pay attention to trouble shoot on large scales
 * Another problem with averages, Aggregate Graphs, Your averaging, for example, across multipel servers.
-* You can breakout the Aggregate Graphs, to see individula servers, for example.
+* You can breakout the Aggregate Graphs, to see individul servers, for example.
-* Visualizing your data is the only way to get good informaiton out of your data.
+* Visualizing your data is the only way to get good information out of your data.
 * Breakout alerts should be on the first dead server, not ever on an aggregate of servers
 * Servers: you have no idea what is going on
   * Ex.
 Runtime Lag - Runtimes do things that you didn't write code for.
 There are times when your program is running when your code is not.
 How do you tell you lost consciousness.
 How bad is runtime lage.
 Do a sleep(1) in a loop and take the dif between how many runs and your sleeps, gives you how much time is spent running other stuff.